suraj-rawat/Zomato-Data-Analysis/README.md

 ## Data Exploration with SQL

-While exploring the Swiggy dataset, the following tasks were undertaken:
+While exploring the Zomato dataset, the following tasks were undertaken:

 1. Inspecting the Dataset
    - Verified table structures, column names, and data types.